rusershamburg/meetup-repo/meetup-13/Readme.md

 - How about shared tools - e.g. shared via package - how do these differ from code written for ad-hoc-analyis?

 ### deployment
-- how do you deploy models?
+- How do you deploy models?
-- how to deploy your R models within a docker container?
+- How to deploy your R models within a docker container?

 ### quality assurance
+- How do you test code?
+- How do you test data?
-- how do you test code
+- How do you test models?
-- how do you monitor models
+- How do you monitor models?

 Please add your questions via PR, so that we can group them and discuss on the 6th of june.